Baton Rouge restaurants you'll love

 |$3.00

-add a small gov't cheese OR salsa of your choice + chips to any order
+add a small gov’t cheese OR salsa of your choice (charred tomatillo, smoked pineapple, or chile de arbol) + corn tortilla chips to any order

 FRENCH FRIES